fbpx

 Water your garlic plants moderately, keeping the soil consistently moist but not waterlogged.
 I use raised beds to grow my garlic, which can work especially well if your in-ground soil is heavy clay that tends to pool with water during spring rains.

 Siberian garlic has slender stems, but don’t be fooled: larger bulbs are hidden beneath.
-The plant may develop yellow leaf tips after hard spring frosts, but this usually doesn’t affect the plant’s overall health.
+The plant may develop yellow leaf tips after hard spring frosts, but this usually doesn’t affect the plant in the end.

 When the leaves start to turn brown and die off in late spring or early summer, that’s your cue to harvest.
 After harvesting, allow the bulbs to cure in a dry, well-ventilated area for a few weeks.
 This will prepare them for storage in a cool, dry area for the winter, with this variety typically lasting up to 6-7 months.